 SAN FRANCISCO (Reuters) - Bill Nguyen is getting what many Silicon Valley entrepreneurs can only dream of: a second shot.

-In a cut-throat industry littered with the carcasses of half-formed ideas, failed startups and collapsed venture firms, the one-time hotshot unveiled the second incarnation of his Color social-pictures service this week.
+In a cut-throat industry littered with the carcasses of half-formed ideas, failed start-ups and collapsed venture firms, the one-time hotshot is unveiling the second incarnation of his Color social-pictures service on Thursday.

 But this time, it’s video.
 And on Facebook, no less.